duparq/hwa/doxygen/using_interrupts.md

 @code
 HW_ISR( hw_counter1, overflow )
 {
-  // code to handle the overflow of the counting register }
+  // code to handle the overflow of the timer-counter1 }
 @endcode